ECS-CS/html/Q4-CapstoneProject-W01D01.md

 # FINISHED CODE

-If for any reason you loss your code, or came late to class, here is what you should have after finishing the lesson:
+If for any reason you lose your code, or came late to class, absent or (anything else you can think of that kept you from completing this lesson), you can **FORK** this pen to create a copy to your account.

+Any other words, this is your **starting point** before you complete your deliverables above.

 ## https://codepen.io/GainorB/pen/yjqNoy

 # 🚨 MAKE SURE YOU SAVE AND SIGN OUT 🚨

 # LEARNING RESOURCES

 1. Learn HTML: https://www.w3schools.com/html/default.asp
 2. Learn CSS: https://www.w3schools.com/css/default.asp

 # EXTENDED CLASS HOURS